yossadh/yossadh.github.io/_drafts/2019-00-00-blue-house.md

 The structure of the poem is noteworthy: it is not liberal with line breaks as traditional verses are.
 Although the wording at times is poem-like terse, and one can imagine inserting line breaks to make it more poem-like, Tranströmer chose not to.
 Superficially then, it looks like a prose, and it suits the narration thread.
 Overall, it feels like the cadence is rushed, like a poetic stream-of-consciousness.

-Speaking of rushing, the setting transitions hastily from outside the house to inside:
+Speaking of rushing, the setting transitions hastily from outside to inside the house:
 >Open the doors, enter!
 Inside unrest dwells in the ceiling and peace in the walls.
 || Öppna dörren, stig in!
 Här inne är oro i taket och fred i väggarna.

+And we get a glimpse of the pearl of this poem (the ship painting) after getting through the oyster (the house):
+>Above the bed there hangs an amateur painting representing a ship with seventeen sails, rough sea and a wind which the gilded frame cannot subdue.
+|| Över sängen hänger en amatörtavla, föreställande ett skepp med sjutton segel, fräsande vågkammar och en vind som den förgyllda ramen inte kan hejda.

+What is this ship?
+It is a foreshadowing for that which will come in several more sentences.
+We are subsequently shifted from the poetic metaphorical plane back to reality plane, with a little flitting back to the painting:
+>It is always so early in here, it is before the crossroads, before the irrevocable choices.
+I am grateful for this life!
+And yet I miss the alternatives.
+All sketches wish to be real.
+|| Det är alltid så tidigt här inne, det är före vägskälen, före de oåterkalleliga valen.
+Tack för det här livet! Ändå saknar jag alternativen.
+Alla skisser vill bli verkliga.

+Then a literary pause to ponder all that, before the thesis comes:
+>A motor far out on the water extends the horizon of the summer night.
+Both joy and sorrow swell in the magnifying glass of the dew.
+|| En motor på vattnet långt borta tänjer ut sommarnattens horisont.
+Både glädje och sorg sväller i daggens förstorings-glas.

 Finally, we come to the penultimate sentence, which is the pearl of this poem:
 >We do not actually know it, but we sense it: our life has a sister vessel which plies an entirely different route.
 || Vi vet det egentligen inte, men anar det: det finns ett systerfartyg till vårt liv, som går en helt annan trad.

 Doesn't it remind you of the notion of the _multiverse_ and [many-worlds interpretation](https://en.wikipedia.org/wiki/Many-worlds_interpretation) of quantum mechanics?
 That there might be sister branches of parallel worlds that we do not tread?
 But it is perhaps impossible to _know_ them, precisely because we do not tread them.
+Let me end the physics just there, for I want you ponder more about the poem.

 See also:
 [Emma Tranströmer (Tomas Tranströmer's daughter) recites _The Blue House_ (in Swedish)](https://www.youtube.com/watch?v=NOkhxpr_4To)